-The iPhone 5s iOS 12.1.1 update is an incremental release, but it could have a significant impact on your device’s performance.
+The iPhone 5s iOS 12.1.4 update is an incremental release, but it could have a significant impact on your device’s performance.

-Most iPhone 5s users should download iOS 12.1.1 right now, but some users might want to wait a few more days before making the move from iOS 12.1, iOS 12.0.1, iOS 12.0, or iOS 11.
+iOS 12.1.4 is a point update and it brings a short list of changes to Apple’s iPhone 5s.
+While most iPhone 5s users should download iOS 12.1.4 right now, some users might want to wait a few more days before making the move from iOS 12.1.3, iOS 12.1.2, iOS 12.1.1, iOS 12.1, iOS 12.0.1, iOS 12.0, or iOS 11.

-If iOS 12.1.1 starts causing problems, you can try downgrading to iOS 12.1.
+If iOS 12.1.4 starts causing problems, you can try downgrading to iOS 12.1.3.
 You can’t downgrade to anything older than that though.

-Our iPhone 5s iOS 12.1.1 walkthrough includes a quick look at the software’s performance in key areas like UI speed, battery life, and app performance.
+Our iPhone 5s iOS 12.1.4 walkthrough includes a quick look at the software’s performance in key areas like UI speed, battery life, and app performance.

-It’ll also take you through iPhone 5s iOS 12.1.1 problems, what you need to know about the iOS 12.0.1 downgrade, and some of the key changes from Apple’s latest upgrade.
+It’ll also take you through iPhone 5s iOS 12.1.4 problems, what you need to know about the iOS 12 downgrade, and some of the key changes from Apple’s latest upgrade.

-We’ll start with a look at the iPhone 5s iOS 12.1.1 update’s performance.
+We’ll start with a look at the iPhone 5s iOS 12.1.4 update’s performance.

-iPhone 5s iOS 12.1.1 Update Impressions
+iPhone 5s iOS 12.1.4 Impressions & Performance

 Many iPhone 5s users (us included) struggled with bugs and performance issues on iOS 11.
 Apple's final iOS 11 update, iOS 11.4.1, was far more stable than previous versions, but we still ran into problems on a regular basis.